Nguyen Thi Thu Thuy

 “Education is the most powerful weapon you can use to change the world” – Nelson Mandela.

 Mike is originally from Scotland in the United Kingdom and has been involved in international education and leadership for nearly 20 years.
 His teaching background includes teaching chemistry, biology and science at all levels.
 He has worked in schools in his home country, Scotland, Spain, and China before arriving in Vietnam 2 years ago.
 He has significant and extensive experience in working in IB schools in a variety of roles.
+In addition to his role at SNA, Mike is also an IB workshop leader, an IB school visiting team member and an accreditation officer with the Council of International Schools.
 Mike is committed to professional development to complement his Master’s Degree in Educational Leadership and Management.
 He recently completed IB’s Leadership in Practice certificate.
 When not busy working, Mike loves to travel, work out at the gym, and cycle.

 Head of Primary